digibib/mycel/README.md

 ## Installation and setup
-The system is quite easy to set up.
-Both server and client are (currently) written in Ruby.

-### Database
+The system can be a bit challenging to set up, especially for those with litle Linux sysadmin experience.
+The trickiest part is probaby network configuration and setup and distribution of the live client images.
+This topic will be adressed in our Wiki.

+Do not hesitate to get in touch if your library wants to try out Mycel and need guidance!

+###Database
 Mycel is written and tested with MySQL.
 To compile the mysql2 gem you will need the development headers:

 ```sudo apt-get install libmysqlclient-dev```